wallaby-rails/wallaby-rails/docs/route.md

 ## Path and URL Helpers

-Similar to [Rails Resourceful Path and URL helpers ](http://guides.rubyonrails.org/routing.html#path-and-url-helpers), Wallaby provides a set of resourcesful path and URL helpers when it is used as an admin interface, for example:
+Similar to [Rails Resourceful Path and URL helpers ](http://guides.rubyonrails.org/routing.html#path-and-url-helpers), Wallaby provides a set of resourceful path and URL helpers when it is used as an admin interface, for example:

 | HTTP Verb |	Path	                        | Named Helper                                            | Controller#Action         | Mounted Path  | Engine Name     | Resources Name  |
 | --------- | ----------------------------- | ------------------------------------------------------- | ------------------------- | ------------- | --------------- | --------------- |